PTSD Resolution Secures Renewed Accreditation

 To achieve QNVMHS accreditation, services must meet 100% of their Type 1 standards, 80% of Type 2 standards and 60% of Type 3 standards – covering everything from comprehensive clinical assessment through to staff training, supervision and the measurement of clinical outcomes.
 The process involves an extensive self-review followed by an independent peer review visit conducted by staff from other accredited services and a veteran representative.

 Charles Highett, CEO of PTSD Resolution, said: "This accreditation is tremendously important to us.
-It provides independent assurance to our clients, our referral partners and funders that we deliver a high-quality, evidence-based service.
+It provides independent assurance to our clients, our referral partners and funders that we deliver a high-quality service that meets demanding standards of governance and care.
 The QNVMHS process is demanding – and rightly so.
 It holds us to account and drives us to keep improving.

 "At a time when demand for our services is growing rapidly – we treated a record 592 clients in 2025, up 29% on the previous year – this accreditation confirms that growth has not come at the expense of quality.
-Every veteran and family member who comes to us can be confident they are receiving treatment that meets the highest clinical standards."
+Every veteran and family member who comes to us can be confident they are receiving treatment from a service that has been independently assessed and approved."

 Founded in 2009 and now in its seventeenth year of operation, PTSD Resolution has had nearly 4,800 referrals.
 Treatment is delivered free of charge, locally or online worldwide, through a nationwide network of 200 Human Givens therapists.
 Clients typically complete an average of seven sessions.

+The charity's clinical outcomes are independently verified through peer-reviewed research.
 The charity delivers exceptional results, with 82% of veterans, reservists and families completing their mental health treatment programme.
-Independent research published in Occupational Medicine by Nottingham Trent University has confirmed a 79% reliable improvement rate, with a 66% recovery rate for PTSD cases – all achieved at an average cost of just £910 per therapy course, free charge for clients.
+Independent research published in Occupational Medicine by Nottingham Trent University has confirmed a 79% reliable improvement rate, with a 66% recovery rate for PTSD cases – all achieved at an average cost of just £910 per therapy course, free of charge to clients.

-PTSD Resolution is one of the few accredited services that also works with veterans in prison; those dealing with substance misuse; and affected family members, including partners and children, who may experience secondary trauma from living with a traumatised veteran.
+PTSD Resolution is one of the few accredited services that also works with veterans in prison; those dealing with substance misuse; overseas veterans and veterans and their families living abroad; and affected family members, including partners and children, who may experience secondary trauma from living with a traumatised veteran.

 Growing Recognition Across the Sector